Waterstones: HMV Group: 1998–2011

 In January 2010, HMV Group announced that Waterstones like-for-like sales over the Christmas period were down 8.5 per cent on the previous year.
 This culminated in the resignation of managing director Gerry Johnson, with immediate effect.
 He was replaced by development director Dominic Myers, who was managing director of the British academic bookselling chain Blackwells until 2005.
 Myers joined HMV in 2006 to oversee the integration of Ottakar's into the chain.
 In response to the decline in sales, he implemented a three-year plan in which branches were tailored to their local market alongside a 'rejuvenation' of the company brand and an increase in range.
 As part of these changes, Waterstones implemented new branding in May 2010, developed by agency VentureThree.
 The company also moved to support the Rainbow Trust, which provides support to children with life-threatening and terminal illnesses and their families, in the same year.

 After an announcement that profits would be at the lower end of analysts' forecasts due to falling sales and a share price fall of 20%, HMV Group indicated its intention to close a number of Waterstones branches in January 2011.
-These shop closures, including two in Dublin, Republic of Ireland and nine others across the United Kingdom occurred in February 2011.
+These shop closures, including two in Dublin, Ireland and nine others across the United Kingdom occurred in February 2011.
 Further branch closures in Luton, Dorking, Lancaster University, Harrods, Gateshead and Norwich Arcade were completed by the end of 2011.